yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2023/index.md

 	"./audio.png| Volume controls"
   >}}

-Because the option is only supported on Qualcomm devices, t895 {{< gh-hovercard "10864" "now hides" >}} the `Install GPU driver` option if the user is running a Mali or Intel/AMD x86 device.
+Because it is only supported on Qualcomm devices, t895 {{< gh-hovercard "10864" "now hides" >}} the `Install GPU driver` option if the user is running a non-Qualcomm device.
 Since we don’t offer the option to run different drivers on these devices, there’s no reason to show it.
 Of course, if Mesa can deliver a good driver for Mali hardware in the future, we will support custom drivers for it then.